OpenCollarTeam/opencollarteam.github.io/docs/Chat-Commands.md

 `folders`  calls the Folders menu in RLV

 #### Apps menus:
-appearance - open main resizer menu badwords -  opens badwords menu themes  - opens themes menu menu Capture - open capture menu menu bell  - open bell menu tp  - open bookmarks menu titler / menu titler - shows menu label / menu label  - open label menu timer / menu timer  - open timer menu

-==GENERAL FUNCTIONS==

-lock - lock collar
-unlock - unlock collar

-fix - fix menus (will cause collar to reboot) update - search for updater and start update process help  - receive help notecard & link to website touchnotify - toggle notification of collar touches on/off allowhide - toggle allowing collar wearer to hide collar on/off channel (number) - changes the listen channel to (number) (default is 1). getauth - find out your access level print auth - lists all users auth levels (owners, trusted, block) etc. info - prints channel, safeword, prefix and collar version. reboot - reboots collar

-prefix - discover current prefix prefix (string) - sets prefix to (string) prefix reset - sets prefix to default (first two letters of name)

-(safeword) - Safewords the collar, freeing wearer from restrictions. safeword - print current safeword or tell if safeword is disabled safeword off - disable safeword safeword (word) - set safeword to (word) and enable if disabled.

-runaway - start runaway process to remove all owners/trusted/block

-weld - start weld process

-name (string) - set name of collar wearer to (string) name  - print name of collar wearer device  name (string) - set name of collar to (string) device name - print current name

-print settings  - prints out all stored settings load - loads settings from .settings notecard load url (url)  - loads settings from a web page

-==ADDING OR REMOVING OWNERS, ETC.==

-add owner / add trust / add block - Open picker to add to owner / trust /block lists rem owner / rem trust / rem block - Open picker to remove from owner / trust / block list add owner (uuid) / add trust (uuid) / add block (uuid) - add person to list by key rem owner (uuid) / rem trust (uuid) /rem block (uuid)  - remove person from list by key

-==ANIMATION==
-(anim name) - play animation
-stop  / release -  stop animation
-up / down - move pose offset up or down standoffset on / standoffset off - switch offsets for standing (no pose playing) on or off animlock  - toggle animlock on or off posture on / posture off - switch posture collar anim (stiff neck) on or off (couple anim name) - command wearer to do couple animation with command issuer (couple anim name) (name) - command wearer to do couple animation with person nearby who's name matches (name) stop couples  - stop playing couple animation couples verbose on / couples verbose off - toggle verbose chat for couple animations on or off

-==LEASHING==
+`appearance` calls the main resizer menu in Settings
+`badwords` calls the badwords menu in Apps (if installed)
+`themes` calls the themes menu in Apps
+`menu Capture` calls the capture menu in Apps
+`menu bell`  calls the bell menu in Apps
+`tp`  calls the bookmarks menu
+`titler` or `menu titler` calls the titler menu in Apps
+`label` or `menu label`  calls the label menu in Apps
+timer / menu timer  calls the timer menu in APps

+## GENERAL FUNCTIONS

+`lock` locks the collar
+`unlock` unlocks the collar

+`fix` or `fix menus` repairs missing menus and reboots the collar.
+Button in Settings.
+`update` searches for an updater owned by the wearer, and runs the update.
+Button in the Help/About menu.
+`help`  sends a help notecard and a link to the web manual.
+Button in Help/About.
+`touchnotify` toggles notification of collar touches on/off.
+`allowhide`  toggles allowing collar wearer to hide collar on/off.
+Button in Settings.
+`channel [number]` - changes the listen channel to a chosen number.
+`getauth` tells you your access level in private chat.
+`print auth` lists all users auth levels (owners, trusted, block) etc. in private chat.
+Button in access, available to wearer and owner only.
+`info` prints channel, safeword, prefix and collar version in private chat.
+`reboot`  reboots the collar.
+Button in Help/About.

+`prefix` reports the current prefix.
+Owner only.
+`prefix [newprefix]` changes the prefix to desired string.
+Owner only.
+`prefix reset` resets prefix to default (first two letters of user name).
+Owner only.

+`[safeword]` **Does not require a prefix.**  Clears all restrictions in the collar excluding the collar lock and including the leash.
+Default is RED.
+`safeword` prints the current safeword or tells if the safeword is disabled.
+`safeword off` disables the safeword.
+`safeword [newsafeword]` resets the safeword to the desired word and enables it if it is disabled.

+`runaway`  starts the runaway process to clear the Access settings, removing all owners/trusted/block/public/group.

+`weld` starts the weld process.
+Requires wearer consent.

+`name`  prints the name of the collar wearer.
+`name [newname]` changes the name of the collar wearer in collar messages.
+`device name` prints the current collar name.
+`device name [newname]` changes the name of the collar in collar messages.

+`print settings` prints out all stored settings.
+Button in Settings menu.
+`load` loads settings from .settings notecard.
+Button in Settings.
+`load url [url]` loads settings from a text file on the web.

+## ADDING OR REMOVING OWNERS, ETC.

+`add owner` / add trust / add block` Opens a selection menu to add nearby avatars to owner / trust /block lists.
+`rem owner / rem trust / rem block` opens a selection menu to remove names from owner / trust / block list.
+`add owner [uuid] / add trust [uuid] / add block [uuid]` adds an owner/trusted/blocked to list by key, remotely.
+`rem owner [uuid] / rem trust [uuid] /rem block [uuid]`  removes an owner/trusted/blocked from list by key.

+## ANIMATIONS
+`[pose name]` plays a collar pose.
+`stop` or `release` stops a collar pose.
+`up / down` moves pose offset up or down.
+Only use while the desired collar pose is active.
+`standoffset on / standoffset off` switches offsets for standing (no pose active) on or off.
+`animlock`  toggles animlock on or off.
+`posture on / posture off` switches posture collar anim (stiff neck) on or off.
+`[couple anim]` animates the wearer in a couple animation with command issuer.
+Insert the name of the couple animation in the brackets.
+`[couple anim] [nearby avatar name]` animates the wearer in a couple animation with a nearby avatar.
+`stop couples`  stops playing a couple animation.
+`couples verbose on / couples verbose off` toggles verbose chat for couple animations on or off.

+## LEASHING

 yank / beckon - Pull wearer closer, unseating them if seated if they are leashed. grab / leash - take leash